rockettheme/docs/Docs/wordpress/themes/fresco/demo_header.md

 * Gantry Divider
 * RokAjaxSearch

-The Navigation section remains the same across the entire demo site.
+The Header section remains the same across the entire demo site.
 For this reason, it exists in the default **Widget Override** menu.
 It is also a fairly simple section to set up.

 #### Gantry Logo